 Towns scores 27 points, Edwards gets 24, Timberwolves hang on for 96-94 win over Nets

-NEW YORK (AP) — Karl-Anthony Towns scored 27 points, Anthony Edwards added 24 and the Minnesota Timberwolves held on for a 96-94 win over the Brooklyn Nets on Thursday night.
+NEW YORK (AP) — Karl-Anthony Towns scored 27 points, Anthony Edwards added 24 and the Western Conference-leading Minnesota Timberwolves held on for a 96-94 win over the Brooklyn Nets on Thursday night.

-Minnesota led by as many as 17 points in the third quarter and was still ahead still ahead by 10, midway through the fourth quarter.
+Minnesota led by as many as 17 points in the third quarter and was still ahead by 10 midway through the fourth quarter.

 An 8-0 Nets run, capped by Mikal Bridges’ short jumper with 3:34 left, made it 91-89.